Manhattan, Kansas Population 2019

-Manhattan is a city located in the state of Kansas.
+While the name may remind you of the borough in New York City, the Manhattan that we examine here is a city located in the state of Kansas.
 It is located in Riley County, with part of the city located in Pottawatomie.
 It is the county seat of Riley County.
-This city is most-known for having a college-town vibe, as it is the location of Kansas State University.
-It is also known by its nickname “The Little Apple” to New York City’s “Big Apple.”
-According to recent estimates, the population of Manhattan is 54,983.
+This city is most known for having a college-town vibe, as it is the location of Kansas State University.

 The population continued to grow as Fifty-Niners came to the area following the discovery of gold.
 The city flourished by selling supplies to miners.
 Later that year, the first newspaper was established.
 The population was continuing to grow, especially with the arrival of the Kansas Pacific Railroad.

 Manhattan has a population of almost 55,000 people.
-The city is almost 19 square miles in total area, with a population density of 2,800 people per square mile.
+The city is nearly 19 square miles in total area, with a population density of 2,800 people per square mile.

 Over 83% of the population is white, 5.5% is black, 5.1% is Asian, 3.5% are mixed race, and 5.8% are Hispanic or Latino.
 Over 39% of the population is between the ages of 18 and 24.
 Only 7.5% are at least 65 years old.
 The city’s median age is 23.8.
 There are slightly more males than females, making up about 50.9% of the total population.
 Nearly 25% of the population lives below the federal poverty line.

 The largest employer in Manhattan is Kansas State University.
-The school district, Fort Riley, and the Kansas Department of Agriculture are also major employers in the area.
+The school district, Fort Riley, and the Kansas Department of Agriculture are also significant employers in the area.

 Manhattan Population Growth